jeremydumoulin/evpv-simulator/README.md

 If it is your first time with Python, we recommend installing python via [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Many tutorials are available online to help you with this installation process (see for example [this one](https://www.youtube.com/watch?v=oHHbsMfyNR4)).
 During the installation, make sure to select "Add Miniconda to PATH".

 > :thumbsup: Miniconda includes `conda`, which allows you to create a dedicated python environment for `evpv-simulator`.
 If not using conda, consider alternative environment managers like `venv`.
-Manual installation of all dependencies via `environment.yml` is also possible but not recommended.
+Manual installation of all dependencies is also possible but not recommended.

 ### Installation